to support peaceful parenting

 Meal Planning and Preparation

-$450 service fee plus grocery costs includes menu planning, grocery shopping, food preparation and packaging per cook date for up to 5 full meals, which feed 2-4 persons each meal.
+$450 service fee plus grocery costs include menu planning, grocery shopping, food preparation and packaging per cook date for up to 5 full meals, which feed 2-4 persons each meal.

 We’ll work together to create a personalized menu for your household.
 Your meals will be carefully prepared from scratch and conveniently stored in your fridge with instructions for you to heat and enjoy as you wish.